Windsor Gardens

 Income levels sit below national averages according to AreaSearch assessment

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Windsor Gardens had a median income among taxpayers of $51,558.
-The average income stood at $58,095 in this period.
-These figures are below the national average.
-In Greater Adelaide, the median and average incomes were $54,808 and $66,852 respectively during the same financial year.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Windsor Gardens would be approximately $56,095 (median) and $63,207 (average) as of September 2025.
-Census 2021 income data shows household, family, and personal incomes all rank modestly in Windsor Gardens, between the 41st and 44th percentiles.
-The earnings profile indicates that 36.1% of individuals earn within the $1,500 - $2,999 bracket, which mirrors regional levels at 31.8%.
+According to AreaSearch's aggregation of ATO data released for financial year 2023, Windsor Gardens had a median income among taxpayers of $51,558 and an average level of $58,095.
+This is below the national average, which stood at $66,852 during that period.
+In Greater Adelaide, the median and average incomes were $54,808 and $66,852 respectively.
+Based on Wage Price Index growth of 8.8% since financial year 2023, estimates for September 2025 would be approximately $56,095 (median) and $63,207 (average).
+Census 2021 income data shows household, family, and personal incomes in Windsor Gardens ranked modestly, between the 41st and 44th percentiles.
+The earnings profile indicates that 36.1% of individuals earned within the $1,500 - $2,999 bracket, mirroring regional levels at 31.8%.
 Housing affordability pressures are severe in Windsor Gardens, with only 84.4% of income remaining after housing costs, ranking at the 42nd percentile.
-The area's SEIFA income ranking places it in the fifth decile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income